If you came to this page directly, you might wish to read an introductory page first.

 this explains why some towers have more than a hundred loculi; the sarcophagus of the founder was placed at the entrance; he was portrayed as if he were attending a banquet and greeting those who entered the tomb.

 From inscriptions archaeologists have learnt that it was customary for the wealthiest inhabitants of Palmyra to bequeath money to priests in order that periodical ceremonies were held in their memory, a practice pretty similar to that of offering masses for the souls in Purgatory.
+See a page on Roman funerary rites.

 (left) Elahbel tower; (right-above) niche with a couch which supported a reclining statue of the dead; (right-below) bilingual inscription in a typical Roman frame